Natchez Trace Parkway: Footpath

-The Natchez Trace National Scenic Trail includes five sections of hiking and horse riding trails.
+The Natchez Trace National Scenic Trail includes five sections of hiking and horse-riding trails.

 Civilian Conservation Corps

-Construction of the Parkway was begun by the federal government in the 1930s.
-The development of the modern roadway was one of the many projects of the Civilian Conservation Corps during the Great Depression.
+Construction of the parkway was begun by the federal government in the 1930s, one of the many projects of the Civilian Conservation Corps during the Great Depression.
 The road was the proposal of U.S. Congressman T. Jeff Busby of Mississippi, who proposed it as a way to give tribute to the original Natchez Trace.
-Inspired by the proposal, the Daughters of the American Revolution began planting markers and monuments along the Trace.
+Inspired by the proposal, the Daughters of the American Revolution began planting markers and monuments along the trace.
 In 1934, the Franklin Delano Roosevelt administration ordered a survey.
 President Roosevelt signed the legislation to create the parkway on May 18, 1938.
 Construction on the Parkway began in 1939, and the route was to be overseen by the National Park Service.
-Its length includes more than 45,000 acres (182 km2) and the towering Natchez Trace Parkway Bridge in Williamson County, Tennessee, completed in 1994 and one of only two post-tensioned, segmental concrete arch bridges in the world.
+Its length includes more than 45,000 acres (182 km2) and the towering Natchez Trace Parkway Bridge in Williamson County, Tennessee, completed in 1994 and one of only two post-tensioned, segmental concrete-arch bridges in the world.

 The Emergency Appropriations Act of June 19, 1934, allocated initial construction funds and established it as a parkway under National Park Service by the act of May 18, 1938.

 Gaps and completion

-For many years in the later 20th century, most of the trace had been complete but, owing to a lack of funds, two gaps remained, both in the state of Mississippi.
+For many years in the later 20th century, most of the trace had been complete, but owing to a lack of funds, two gaps remained, both in Mississippi.
 One was a several-mile-long bypass of Jackson, between Interstate 55 at Ridgeland and Interstate 20 at Clinton.
 The other was between Liberty Road in the city of Natchez and U.S. Highway 61 near Washington.
 These final two segments were finally completed and opened on May 21, 2005.

-In 2013 a new law required the National Park Service (NPS) to convey about 67 acres of property in the Natchez Trace Parkway to the State of Mississippi.
+In 2013, a new law required the National Park Service (NPS) to convey about 67 acres of property in the Natchez Trace Parkway to the State of Mississippi.
 It also adjusted the boundaries of the parkway to include 10 additional acres.
-The two pieces of land in question originally belonged to Mississippi and were donated to the National Park Service when the NPS was trying to determine where to end the Natchez Trace Parkway.
+The two pieces of land in question originally belonged to Mississippi and were donated to the NPS when it was trying to determine where to end the Natchez Trace Parkway.